CRYL/CRYL.github.io/_pages/about.md

 This is Ranyiliu Chen(陈然一鎏)'s homepage on the web!

 I am a PhD student at QMATH, Department of Mathematical Sciences, University of Copenhageen.
-I am working on entanglement, "the spooky action at a distance", in the context of self-testing and non-local games.
+I currently am working on entanglement, "the spooky action at a distance", in the context of self-testing and non-local games.
+But I am also curious about general stuffs in quantum info.

+Please feel free to call me Chen :)